FilippoPaganelli/MuscleCar/README.md

 ## The Muscle-Car Project

-This is our repository for the "Social Technology Lab" project, completed for this course in the winter semester (A.Y.
+This is our repository for the "Social Technology Lab 1" project, completed for this course in the winter semester (A.Y.
 2021/2022), at the University of Southern Denmark, Odense, Denmark.

 ### The Team